thriveweb/deking-new/content/posts/2020-12-20-spa-deck-ideas.md

 [Contact](https://www.dekingdecks.com.au/contact/) DeKing Decks
 to discuss your spa and pool decking options.
 We can design and build the perfect deck with you.

-DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, the Gold Coast, Sunshine Coast and Scenic Rim.
+DeKing Decks service Brisbane, Redlands, Bayside, Logan, Ipswich, Moreton Bay, Gold Coast, Toowoomba, Lockyer Valley and Scenic Rim.